-Finally, the Association cites a document that was prepared for the National Mining Association.
-This document presents only the industry perspective, discounting delays caused by project proponents and by, for example, rushed permits that were later invalidated.
-Most importantly, there is no support for, or explanation of, the assertion that "it takes on average seven to 10 years to secure the permits needed to commence operations in the U.S." The report provides no explanation of how this figure was derived, except perhaps in its disclaimer that the consulting firm authoring the report relies on "private sources," that the firm "has not independently verified such information," and that it makes "[n]o representation or warranty . . . as to the accuracy, completeness or fairness of such information."
-By contrast, the GAO study finding that the approval of mine plans on federal lands takes an average of about two years sought to "obtain sufficient, appropriate evidence to provide a reasonable basis for [its] findings and conclusions."
-The GAO scrutinized and rejected unreliable data.
-By Its methodology is transparent, and its results are verifiable.
+by project proponents and by, for example, rushed permits that were later invalidated.38 Most importantly, there is no support for, or explanation of, the assertion that "it takes on average seven to 10 years to secure the permits needed to commence operations in the U.S."39 The report provides no explanation of how this figure was derived, except perhaps in its disclaimer that the consulting firm authoring the report relies on "private sources," that the firm "has not independently verified such information," and that it makes "[n]o representation or warranty . . . as to the accuracy, completeness or fairness of such information."40 By contrast, the GAO study finding that the approval of mine plans on federal lands takes an average of about two years sought to "obtain sufficient, appropriate evidence to provide a reasonable basis for [its] findings and conclusions."41 The GAO scrutinized and rejected unreliable data.42 Its methodology is transparent, and its results are verifiable.43

 Data indicates that if anything, the permitting process needs to be more rigorous, not faster, if it is to effectively evaluate and mitigate water quality impacts.
 Significant impacts to water quality continue to occur as a result of modern mining.
-A 2012 report reviewed the track record of 14 currently operating U.S. copper mines accounting for 87% of U.S. copper production.
-Based on a review of state and federal government documents, it found that 92% of the mines failed to capture and control mine seepage; 100% experienced spills and other accidental releases and 28% experienced partial or total tailings dam failures.
-The report concluded that copper porphyry mines are often associated with acid mine drainage, metals leaching and/or accidental permitting).
-24 SNL Metals & Mining, Permitting, Economic Value and Mining in the United States (June 2015).
+As noted above, a 2012 report reviewed the track record of 14 currently operating United States copper mines accounting for 87 percent of United States copper production.44 Based on a review of state and federal government documents, it found that 92 percent of the mines failed to capture and control mine seepage; 100 percent experienced spills and other accidental releases and 28 percent experienced partial or total tailings dam failures.45 The report concluded that copper porphyry mines are often associated with acid mine drainage, metals leaching and/or accidental releases of toxic materials.46 A similar report was released in 2017, entitled "U.S. Gold Mines: Spills & Failures Report," which reviewed 27 currently operating gold mines accounting for 93 percent of United States gold production.47 Water quality impacts were identified at 74 percent of these operations.48